telerik/blazor-docs/troubleshooting/js-errors.md

 ## Maximum call stack size exceeded

 The error indicates that a [.NET 8 app is using a `telerik-blazor.js` file that is for version `4.5.0` or earlier]({%slug common-kb-maximum-call-stack-exceeded%}).
-If the Telerik UI for Blazor package version is up-to-date, a possible cause for the error is browser cache and you may need to [add a cache buster to the Telerik CSS and JavaScript files]({%slug common-kb-browser-cache-buster%}).
+If the Telerik UI for Blazor package version is up-to-date, a possible cause for the error is browser cache and you may need to [add a cache buster for the Telerik CSS and JavaScript files]({%slug common-kb-browser-cache-buster%}).

 ## See Also